 3. Wi-Fi 6E already delivers a reliable performance boost

-The speed increase is more than enough for the average home network, and with most home internet plans seeing caps of around 1Gbps, an early upgrade to Wi-Fi 7 if you already have a Wi-Fi 6E router would be absurd.
+The speed increase is more than enough for the average home network, and with most home internet plans capped at around 1Gbps, an early upgrade to Wi-Fi 7, if you already have a Wi-Fi 6E router, would be absurd.
 Honestly, if your router supports the basic Wi-Fi 6 standard, you might even want to wait for an upgrade.
-The difference between base Wi-Fi 6 and Wi-Fi 6E is that the latter addresses some of the biggest problems with the original standard, and it’s a big enough jump in performance to warrant an upgrade.
+The difference between base Wi-Fi 6 and Wi-Fi 6E is that the latter addresses some of the biggest problems with the original standard, and it’s a big enough performance jump to warrant an upgrade.
 Wi-Fi 7 isn’t here yet.
-Of course, if you’re coming from a system older than Wi-Fi 6, you’ll definitely see speed increases as the technology has improved a lot.
+Of course, if you’re coming from a system older than Wi-Fi 6, you’ll definitely see speed increases, as the technology has improved significantly.

 From a cost perspective, Wi-Fi 7 and Wi-Fi 6E routers are on equal footing, even more so if you can find great deals and discounts.
-But Wi-Fi 7 mesh routers are much more expensive, which means a budget option might be the better choice, especially since you won’t see a performance increase.
+But Wi-Fi 7 mesh routers are much more expensive, so a budget option might be the better choice, especially since you won’t see any performance increase.

 4. Wi-Fi 8 is already on the way